dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/drawingitem.md

 ---
 layout: default-layout
-title: DSDrawingItem - Dynamsoft Core Module iOS Edition API Reference
+title: DSDrawingItem - DynamsoftCameraEnhancer iOS Edition API Reference
-description: The class DSDrawingItem of Dynamsoft Core Module represents a base class for drawing items, which can be added to drawing layers to draw basic graphics on the view.
+description: The class DSDrawingItem of DynamsoftCameraEnhancer represents a base class for drawing items, which can be added to drawing layers to draw basic graphics on the view.
 keywords: drawing item, objective-c, swift
 needGenerateH3Content: true
 needAutoGenerateSidebar: true